ietf-wg-ccwg/draft-ietf-ccwg-bbr/draft-ietf-ccwg-bbr.md

 BDP estimate (BBR.bdp), the aggregation estimate (BBR.extra_acked), the offload budget (BBR.offload_budget), and BBRMinPipeCwnd.

-BBR.inflight_hi: The long-term maximum volume of in-flight data that the algorithm estimates will produce acceptable queue pressure, based on signals in the current or previous bandwidth probing cycle, as measured by loss.
-That is, if a flow is probing for bandwidth, and observes that sending a particular volume of in-flight data causes a loss rate higher than the loss rate objective, it sets inflight_hi to that volume of data.
+BBR.inflight_longterm: The long-term maximum volume of in-flight data that the algorithm estimates will produce acceptable queue pressure, based on signals in the current or previous bandwidth probing cycle, as measured by loss.
+That is, if a flow is probing for bandwidth, and observes that sending a particular volume of in-flight data causes a loss rate higher than the loss rate objective, it sets inflight_longterm to that volume of data.
 (Part of the long-term model.)

-BBR.inflight_lo: Analogous to BBR.bw_lo, the short-term maximum volume of in-flight data that the algorithm estimates is safe for matching the current network path delivery process, based on any loss signals in the current bandwidth probing cycle.
-This is generally lower than max_inflight or inflight_hi (thus the name).
+BBR.inflight_shortterm: Analogous to BBR.bw_shortterm, the short-term maximum volume of in-flight data that the algorithm estimates is safe for matching the current network path delivery process, based on any loss signals in the current bandwidth probing cycle.
+This is generally lower than max_inflight or inflight_longterm (thus the name).
 (Part of the short-term model.)